-With help from our TG Top 50 Coaches, here are 12 things you can improve easily in 2018 to help with you consistency and get your handicap down.
+With help from our TG Top 50 Coaches, here are 12 things you can improve easily to help with your consistency and get your handicap down.

 If you improve just one thing this year, make it one of these.
 Lower scores need not mean blistered hands on the range.
 Here are 12 things you can improve easily, by our Top 50 teachers.